joe-speedboat/workshop.container/13 Containers.md

 # Containers
-A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings. ...
-Standard: Docker created the industry standard for containers, so they could be portable anywhere.
+A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
+A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
+Container images become containers at runtime and in the case of Docker containers - images become containers when they run on Docker Engine.
+Available for both Linux and Windows-based applications, containerized software will always run the same, regardless of the infrastructure.
+Containers isolate software from its environment and ensure that it works uniformly despite differences for instance between development and staging.

 ## Running Containers interactively
 So lets start a first command inside the container